Key Quote

 FEMALE CHASTITY

 Hero's declaration 'I am a maid' (virgin) reflects the reality that in Elizabethan society, a woman's entire worth was condensed into her sexual status.
-Her public assertion of virginity is simultaneously a moment of triumph and a reminder of the reductive (oversimplifying) nature of gender norms that define women solely through their bodies.
+Her public assertion of virginity is simultaneously a moment of triumph and a reminder of the reductivereductive — Oversimplifying something to the point of distortion nature of gender norms that define women solely through their bodies.

 SOCIAL DEATH & REBIRTH

-The Friar's plan required Hero to feign death — to undergo a symbolic social death — in order to be reborn with a clean reputation.
+The Friar's plan required Hero to feign death — to undergo a symbolic social deathsocial death — The complete exclusion of a person from their community — in order to be reborn with a clean reputation.
 This mirrors real practices of withdrawing women from society (into convents or isolation) when their honour was questioned.
 Shakespeare critiques a system where innocence is not enough — women must literally die and be reborn to escape false accusations.

 Key Words